Government Grants To Go Back to School Adults

 The Talbot Scholarship Foundation: Women who wish to attend college in the U.S. or Canada and need help paying for college can apply for this scholarship.
 You must complete at least two semesters in an undergraduate program to apply for this program.

-The Emerge Scholarship Fund: This fund provides grants and scholarships to women who terminated their education due to financial reasons and wish to return to school to complete their higher education.
+The Emerge Scholarship Fund: This fund provides scholarships and grants to women who terminated their education due to financial reasons and wish to return to school to complete their higher education.

 These are merit-based awards, especially for women who have given back to their communities.

-The AARP Foundation Scholarship: Women over the age of 50 who are pursuing their education in a vocational school can apply for this scholarship.
+The AARP Foundation Scholarship: Women over 50 pursuing their education in a vocational school can apply for this scholarship.
 The scholarship is primarily for women who have faced financial challenges in their families and workplace.

 The Jeannette Rankin Women’s Scholarship Fund: This fund awards scholarships to women from low-income groups who are 35 years or older.
 Applicants must be pursuing a degree or vocational training.